bright/new-www/content/blog/why-you-should-consider-hiring-a-software-agency-based-in-gdansk-poland.md

 🇵🇱 Poland – 🇺🇸 New York: 6-hours time difference

 At Bright Inventions we successfully collaborate with clients from the listed countries.

+## One of the top Polish technology universities is in Gdansk

+Based on the 2023 Perspektywy Report *[Universities of Technology 2023](https://2023.ranking.perspektywy.org/ranking/university-ranking/ranking-by-university-type/universities-of-technology)* **Gdansk University of Technology was ranked third among universities of technologies in Poland** (following universities in Warsaw and Krakow).

+Lots of Bright Inventions team members graduated from Gdansk University of Technology including our co-founders [Daniel Makurat](/about-us/daniel/) and [Michał Łukasiewicz](/about-us/michal/).
+Our project manager [Kasia Łukasiewicz](/about-us/kasia/) is also a lecturer at the Gdansk University of Technology’s Informatics department.